ausdigital/ausdigital.github.io/pages/ausdigital-nry.md

 ---
 layout: page
-title: notary
+title: Notary (NRY) Specification
-permalink: /notary/
+permalink: /ausdigital-nry/
 ---

-# The Notary specification
+# Notary (NRY) Specification

-The notary service provides an irrefutable history of a specific "contract" (eg an invoice and it's status lifecycle), recorded in a blockchain distributed ledger.
+The Notary service provides an irrefutable history of a specific "contract" (eg an invoice and it's status lifecycle), recorded in a blockchain distributed ledger.
 This service supports dispute resolution and provides the foundation platform for financial services such as debtor financing.

 * [NRY GitHub repository](https://github.com/ausdigital/ausdigital-nry)
 * [NRY Slack channel](https://ausdigital.slack.com/messages/spec-nry/)